jerrygoodboi/imgenc/README.md

-# Simple programme that changes an image to another image.
+# Simple programme that changes an image into another image.
 # And we can revert that image to original image
 for changing into another image
-USAGE: ./imgenc -e "img.jpg"
+>USAGE: ./imgenc -e "img.jpg"
 to revert it back
-USAGE: ./imgenc -d "img.jpg"
+>USAGE: ./imgenc -d "img.jpg"